bennn/typed-racket/rfcs/text/0003-shallow-optional-semantics.md

 `#lang racket` behavior at run-time.

-Optional is here, rather than a separate RFC, to test that PR #948 has a flexible way to pick different meannings for types.
-I'm hoping code that works for 3 ideas will be able to handle other ideas if needed.
+Optional is here, rather than a separate RFC, to test that PR #948 has a flexible way to pick different meanings for types.
+I'm hoping code that works for 3 ideas will be able to handle others if needed.

 # Motivation